Today we look at Darktable vs Lightroom. In this review, I set out to see what Darktable 4.2 offers and whether it is a good Lightroom alternative.

 - Color contrast works like color balance in Photoshop.

 It’s a different way of thinking about contrast.
-I use many sliders to control contrast, but most of these are in the Basic panel.
+I use many sliders in Lightroom to control contrast.
+But most are in the Basic panel.

-In Darktable, an underlying theory that determines which tools should be together.
-But I wasn’t always able to predict where I would find a tool.
-This negatively impacts usability.
+In Darktable, an underlying theory I had was determining which tools should be together.
+But I wasn’t always able to predict where I would find the tool.

-Too Much Choice in Control
+Too Much Choice in Controls

 Is Darktable as Good as Lightroom?

-Let’s get to the key question I set out to answer in this article.
+Let’s get to the key question I first set out to answer in this article.
 Is Darktable as good as Lightroom?
 The short answer is yes.

 Longtime Lightroom users may wonder why Adobe hasn’t included some of these features.
-I’m voting for Adobe to add the denoise (profiled) and the framing options immediately!
+I’d vote for Adobe to add the Denoise (profiled) and framing options!

 The processing tools are not always intuitive.
 But if you work with this software for a while, you’ll figure out where things are.

 This is a different question.
 Darktable has a learning curve.
-There are not as many video tutorials to help teach you how to use the program.
+And there aren’t as many video tutorials to help teach you how to use the program.

-Many of the tools are broken down into component parts.
-You can control these independently.
+Many of the tools are broken down into parts.
+And you can control these independently.
 This is great if you’re an advanced photographer.

-In comparing Darktable vs Lightroom, the interface is similar.
+In comparing Darktable vs Lightroom, the interfaces are similar.
 Both have a file management system, and both include image processing tools.